FindMySchool LogoFindMySchool

 Catmose’s published GCSE indicators show a clearly positive progress story, which is often the most meaningful signal for parents.
 The Progress 8 score is 0.5, indicating students make above-average progress from their starting points across eight subjects.

-On attainment, the Attainment 8 score is 52.4.
-The EBacc average point score is 4.72, compared with an England average of 4.08, suggesting stronger-than-average performance across the core academic suite for those entered.
+On attainment, the Attainment 8 score is 52.9.
+The EBacc average point score is 4.8, suggesting a solid performance across the core academic suite for those entered.

-In FindMySchool’s GCSE outcomes table, Catmose is ranked 1,157th in England and 2nd in Oakham.
-That places results broadly in line with the middle 35% of schools in England, while still being highly competitive in the immediate area.
+In FindMySchool’s GCSE outcomes table, Catmose is ranked 782nd of 3,688 schools in England and 2nd in Oakham.
+That keeps it highly competitive in the immediate area.

 A helpful way to interpret this mix is that Catmose combines local strength with a results profile that is solid across the full cohort.
 The progress measure points to effective teaching and intervention, not only strong outcomes for the highest attainers.